earthly/earthly/docs/earthfile/earthfile.md

 In the *PR form*, the pipeline is triggered when a pull request is opened against the branch `<pr-branch>`.

 In the *push form*, the pipeline is triggered when a push is made to the branch `<push-branch>`.

+{% hint style='info' %}
+##### Note
+Pipelines and their definitions, including their triggers must be merged into the primary branch (by default, the default branch on GitHub) in order for the triggers to take effect.
+{% endhint %}

 ## SHELL (not supported)